go101/immutable-value-proposal/README.md

 * const + reader/writer roles.
 Partial read-only removed. (v8, the currrent version)

-_(Comparing to the last revision v7, this revision removes partial read-only, for partical read-only will bring many complexities and design flaws.)_
+_(Comparing to the last revision v7, this revision removes partial read-only, for partical read-only will bring many complexities and cause some design flaws.)_

 This revision is Go 1 compatible.